lenchsam/SFML-Arcade-Game/README.md

 ## Features

  - Object oriented approach to making the arcade game sinistar in SFML.
- - Full gameobject and component system with multiple components including sprite renderer, transform, and spawner.
+ - Full gameobject and component system with multiple components including sprite renderer, transform, health and more.
+ - Collisions
+ - Enemy Spawning

 ## Future Features